Trading USD/JPY

 So, by looking at charts and historical graphs, you get a feel for why certain currency pairings react as they do.
 Hourly charts and key levels may be important for your forex outlook today, but so too is information on events decades ago.
 Overall, all will enhance your understanding of what drives movement in the USD/JPY currency pair.

 It’s all too easy to focus your attention on the strength and role of the US dollar.
 However, the Japanese yen also plays a vital role.
 This is because it is the most liquid currency in Asia.
-Which also makes it a gauge for Asian economic growth.
+This also makes it a gauge for Asian economic growth.

 In times of economic instability and volatility in Asia, traders often respond by buying or selling the yen.
 This is because other Asian currencies are more challenging to trade.
-A spike of which, can seriously impact market prices and quotes for the USD/JPY.
+A spike of which can seriously impact market prices and quotes for the USD/JPY.

-Understanding the yen’s global role will allow you to better evaluate trends in the USD/JPY, not to mention conduct realtime fundamental analysis.
+Understanding the yen’s global role will allow you to better evaluate trends in the USD/JPY, not to mention conduct real-time fundamental analysis.

 Final Word

 In conclusion, the USD/JPY currency pairing ranks second for liquidity.
 In addition, its behaviour promises day traders precisely the volume and volatility required to yield profits.
-However, competition is fierce and an understanding of all the market forces at play will be needed to assert an edge.
+However, competition is fierce, and an understanding of all the market forces at play will be needed to assert an edge.

 So, you will have to conduct your own expert analysis, using interactive daily, weekly, and historical charts to make accurate projections.
-You will also need a forex trading platform that compliments your trading style.
+You will also need a forex trading platform that complements your trading style.
 However, if you tick those boxes, plus utilise the resources outlined on this page, generating those rich forex profits may be a possibility.

 For more guidance, see our forex page.